 - Stamp.
 Since a savon de Marseille possesses a vegetable oil ratio of 72%, it will always carry the words “72% HUILE” (“72% OIL”) stamped on its top and/or its side.
 If the maker doesn’t specify the ratio, then don’t buy it.
 Recently, the remaining four traditional Marseille soap makers (1.
 Marius Fabre, 2.
 Fer à Cheval, 3.
 Savonnerie du Midi, and 4.
 Le Sérail) have joined forces to create a unique stamped logo “Savon de Marseille” that will help you recognize the right soap.

 - Scent.
 Now that’s a no-brainer.
 Since it has zero additives, the original Marseille soap doesn’t smell like much.
 If anything, it smells like… olive oil.
 And if your olive oil smells like my olive oil, then nothing to write home about!
+That being said, green Marseille soap has such a high concentration of olive oil that it will initially have a strong earthy scent; however it will dissipate when wet.
 So if your soap gives off a pungent perfume or oozes a voluptuous lavender fragrance, you haven’t got the right one.

 - Feel.
 The unadulterated, unscented savon de Marseille is “extra fine.”
 It’s been rinsed off so many times that it is pure and soothing for the skin.
 It shouldn’t irritate you in any way, nor give you allergies or sting your eyes when you use it to wash your face.